Nonprofit Charitable Giving Incentives

 Charitable Giving Incentives

 Many performing arts organizations are classified as 501(c)(3) tax-exempt organizations just like thousands of other nonprofits in education, human services, and the full array of organizations.
-Without this exemption and the deductibility of private donations, nonprofit performing arts organizations and many other charitable organizations would be unable to serve community needs.
+Without this exemption and the deductibility of private donations, nonprofit performing arts organizations and many other charitable organizations will now be unable to serve community needs.

 - Approximately 40% of nonprofit performing arts organizations’ revenue comes from comes from charitable giving.
 This support is vital as ticket sales alone do not cover the costs of artistic presentations and educational and community programming.